DjRxxstr/food-delivery-app/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a project and set up Realtime Database
 3. Use the following database rules for development:
-4. (Note - If you want proper authentication, enable desired type of authentication)

 ```json
 {